What is incident response plan: A Guide to Rapid Recovery

 Who Should Be on the Incident Response Team?

-Your IRT should absolutely include people with expertise from:
+Your IRT requires expertise from:

 Can a Small Business Have an Effective IRP?